Après-ski and non-skiers

 The Baroque church is always open and worth peeping into, with actual services taking place on Saturdays at 6pm, and Sundays at 10.30am.

-There are marked walks around the village, guided tours in English, visits to the dairy farm with cheese-making and tasting, and one of France’s best pâtisseries (with pastry-making classes) in the centre of Val d’Isère.
+There are marked walks around the village, guided walks in English, visits to the dairy farm with cheese-making and tasting, and one of France’s best pâtisseries (with pastry-making classes) in the centre of Val d’Isère.

 Bars and music